Gilfoylee/weather-backend/README.md

 user5 tris to create a user then user5 gets 'Admin access required' message
 ![alt text](image-15.png)

+## Future Improvements

+- Add Zod Validation for requests
+- Create a envs file inside utils folder.
+Assign env variables to seperate variables in a one file then use them like envs.apiKey.

 ## 👨‍💻 Author
 Case Study developed by Tuğrul Yüksel